jguix/jguix-site/md/blog/2021-01_redux-normalized-store-part-2.md

 ---
 title: "Using redux with relational data (2/3)"
-excerpt: "In this post, I will show you how to create a simple Chrome extension, using just JavaScript, HTML and CSS.
-I will also summarize all what a Chrome extension can do, and I will introduce how to create more complex extensions based on modern JavaScript frameworks like React, Angular or Vue."
+excerpt: "In this series of posts we will create an application using react and redux, in which we will handle relational data.
+In this second part we will be implementing the store."
 published: true
 datePublished: 1611648000000
 date: "2021-01-26T09:00:00.000Z"
 author: Juangui Jordán
 tags:
+  - javascript
-  - Dan Abramov
+  - frontend
 authorPhoto: /img/authors/jguix.jpeg
 bannerPhoto: "/img/blog/2021-01_redux-normalized-store-part-2/redux-normalized-store-part-2.jpg"
 thumbnailPhoto: "/img/blog/2021-01_redux-normalized-store-part-2/redux-normalized-store-part-2.jpg"
 canonicalUrl: https://juanguijordan.com/blog/2021-01_redux-normalized-store-part-2
 ---

+## Part 2.
+Implementing the redux store

 In this series of posts we will create an application using **react** and **redux**, in which we will handle relational data.
 In this second part we will be implementing the store.